-Students walk away from their Madrid semester with much more than incredible memories and transferable credits; through Verto’s one-on-one counseling and mentorship, you’ll build the confidence, self-awareness and clarity to thrive in college and in life.
+Students walk away from their Seville semester with much more than incredible memories and transferable credits; through Verto’s one-on-one counseling and mentorship, you’ll build the confidence, self-awareness and clarity to thrive in college and in life.

 Work with your personal Academic Success Coordinator and College Counselor to develop your game plan for an impactful college career.
 You’ll get a head start on how to manage your time, study effectively, and adapt to life on campus.

 Get clarity on your future goals as you contemplate what you’ve been learning and the type of impact you want to make on the world.
 Your program leaders will help you reflect on your experiences through group activities and one-on-one check-ins.